Talend-PreSales/partnerresources/workshops/ws001/README.md

 ## Required Artifacts <a name="requiredartifacts"></a>

-These files will be used to set up the environment and used throughout the workshop:
+The files below are used to set up the environment.
+For purposes of the workshop, you will only need `WS001_CRM_Customers.csv`:

 1. [WS001_API_Contract.json](https://raw.githubusercontent.com/Talend-PreSales/partnerresources/master/workshops/ws001/WS001_API_Contract.json)
 2. [WS001_CRM_Customers.csv](https://raw.githubusercontent.com/Talend-PreSales/partnerresources/master/workshops/ws001/WS001_CRM_Customers.csv)